ChahatBansal8060/TestingGithub/README.md

 "This text is to test the fetch, merge, and pull command".
 "This text is added to the newly created sample-branch".

+##Types of branches you can make-
+1) master branch
+2) development branch
+3) feature branch